bitnami/containers/bitnami/mariadb/README.md

 Map a volume on your host to `/data` to persist your database when the container is removed.

-If the volume is empty, the database will be initialized in your volume.
+If the volume is empty, the database will be initialized in your volume and the root password will be printed to stdout.

 ## Configuration